yangjianfeng1208/edge-ai-libraries/libraries/edge-control-libraries/plcopen-motion-control/docs/rt-motion/installation_setup/prerequisites/os_setup.rst

-.. _OS_Setup:

 OS Setup
 ========

-To leverage all |top_name| features, the target system should meet the :ref:`recommended system requirements <Target_System>`.
+To leverage all |top_name| features, the target system should meet the :doc:`recommended system requirements <./system_requirement>`.
 Also, The target system must have a compatible OS (`Ubuntu 22.04 Desktop`) so that you can install Deb packages from SDK.
 This section explains the procedure to install a compatible OS on the target system.

 Do the following to prepare the target system: